 Celebrate the Grinch’s small heart growing 3 sizes with this easy Grinch cookie recipe.
 These green crinkle cookies look just like a Grinch!

 I love creating fun snacks on a theme.
 And since The Grinch is on repeat in our house during the holidays I had to make Grinch cookies.
-These cookies are incredibly easy to make and my kids love them.
+These green sugar cookies are incredibly easy to make and my kids love them.
 Perfect for watching The Grinch, or any of our favorite Christmas movies.

 **This post contains affiliate links.
 I earn a commission from these links that supports this blog.
 Thank you!**